ethereum/execution-specs/docs/getting_started/quick_start.md

         </figure>
         Check:

-        1. The versions of the `evm` and `solc` tools are as expected (the versions may differ from those in the highlighted box).
+        1. The versions of the `evm` and `solc` tools are as expected (your versions may differ from those in the highlighted box).
         2. The fixture file `out/example/acl_example/test_access_list.json` has been generated.

 ## Optional Next Steps: